How We Reduced Our Household Trash – A Few Simple Tips!

 Reducing Disposables Is Good For The Environment

-And reducing your use of disposables is another example of precycling.
-For instance, I no longer use disposable plastic razors.
+Reducing your use of disposables is another example of precycling.

-Now RancherMan & I opt instead for a metal safety razor and real honest-to-goodness double-edged blades.
+Use a metal Safety Razor and real honest-to-goodness double-edged blades.

 Safety Razor.
 By PRE-Cycling we've reduced our landfill-bound trash & collection fees.
 The result is positive for our budget & the environment. #TexasHomesteader